-Currently enrolled high school students sixteen or older may apply for admission and enroll in no more than 6 college level credits per term, before completion of High School requirements.
+Currently enrolled high school students may apply for special admission for dual-credit courses.
+In other words, students can earn college credit AND meet high school graduation requirements.
+These dually enrolled students may enroll in no more than 6 college level credits per term, before completion of High School requirements.
 Students need to provide the following documentation:

-- A complete NICC admission package is filed with the Registrar Office. - A dual credit form with required signatures filed with the Registrar Office. - Completion of placement testing meeting minimum requirements or ACT scores. - Complete Tuition Waiver Form (Institutional Aid if student successfully completes)
+- A complete NICC admission package is filed with the Registrar Office - A dual credit form with required signatures filed with the Registrar Office - Completion of placement testing meeting minimum requirements or ACT scores - Completion of Tuition Waiver Form (Institutional Aid will be applied if student has no other financial assistance.)